anaskhan96/ngo-project/README.md

 npm install
 ```

-+ Include the db and PayTM API details in a `.env` file in the root directory in the following form :-
++ Include the MongoDB and PayTM API details in a `.env` file in the root directory in the following form :-

 ```
 DB_USER=<username>